EngineerDanny/CS685-Microbe-Network-Research/Fall-2022/README.md

 - **Week 4**  : Review the existing conditional dependence methods and graphical models.

-- **Week 5**  : Test the existing R packages which have been written to implement conditional dependence.
+- **Week 5**  : Test the existing R packages that implement conditional dependence.